 You should also purchase business liability insurance, which protects you from suffering large monetary losses should a dog be injured or die while in your care.

-Finally, to protect your home and personal belongings from dog-induced monetary damage, you should talk with your homeowner’s insurance provider about obtaining additional coverage.
+Finally, to protect your home and personal belongings from dog-induced monetary damage, you should consider getting additional coverage from your homeowner’s insurance.

 5. Purchase your supplies.